hiredscorelabs/cornell/README.md

 ![Cornell demo](https://imgur.com/ky5NBPf.gif)

-When cornell is in record mode, it will forward all request to the specified forwarding url, for example:
+When cornell is in record mode, it will forward all request to the specified forwarding URL, for example:

 ```
 requests.get("http://127.0.0.1:9000/github/repos/kevin1024/vcrpy/license").json()